Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the Randomized Selection

-For each interval $I_\alpha$ we spend $\O(\tau)$ time and $\O(1)$ words of space to check if it is a candidate, and then another $\O(\tau)$ to verify if it is a part of $(\tau,\frac{\tau}{6})$-run.
-Since there are $\O(\frac n \tau)$ intervals, then all candidates can be found and verified in $\O(n)$ time, using $\O(\frac n \tau)$ words of space to store the verified candidates' indices.
+For each interval $I_\alpha$ we spend $\O(\tau)$ time and $\O(1)$ words of space to check if it is a candidate, and then another $\O(\tau)$ time to verify if it is a part of $(\tau,\frac{\tau}{6})$-run.
+Since there are $\O(\frac n \tau)$ intervals, then all the candidates can be found and verified in $\O(n)$ time, using $\O(\frac n \tau)$ words of space to store the verified candidates' indices.
 Notice that the algorithm does not assume the fingerprint has no collisions.
 The algorithm rather uses the fingerprint value to hint on positions of interest, and then the algorithm verifies the equality.
 Since the fingerprint function is collision free \whp{}, then the algorithm is Las-Vegas, and \whp{} its expected running time is $\O(n)$.

-\paragraph{Overlapping Runs} Remark that two runs with different periods may overlap if their periods share a common substring.
-We claim next that two $(\tau,\frac \tau 6)$-runs may only overlap in less than $\frac \tau 3$ positions.
+\paragraph{Overlapping Runs.} Remark that two maximal runs with different periods may overlap if their periods share a common substring.
+We claim next that two maximal $(\tau,\frac \tau 6)$-runs may only overlap in less than $\frac \tau 3$ positions.